kkcodescripts/horsin-around-with-bobjack-rossman-twitter-python-bot/README.md

 ![Python](https://img.shields.io/badge/Python-v3.8.3-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue) ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat) [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/bobjackrossman.svg?style=social&label=Follow%20%40bobjackrossman)](https://twitter.com/bobjackrossman)

 Based on [Dylan J. Castillo's Twitter Python bot,](https://github.com/dylanjcastillo/twitter-bot-python-aws-lambda) this fork makes an AWS Lambda-based bot that randomly and dynamically creates captioned images via a folder of screenshots and an CSV file located in an AWS S3 bucket.
-Additionally, this bot utilizes  AWS DynamoDB to track and reduce repetitious use of the same text, images, and combinations.
+Additionally, this bot utilizes  AWS DynamoDB to track and reduce repetitions of the same text, images, and combinations.
 It's more interesting that way!

 NOTE: This is my first time creating a bot, let alone working in Python, so I plan to do a write up on how this bot works and what I learned in the near future.